Close Menu

 Crowds and Prices

 The dry season (May to September) is the most popular time to visit Cusco and Machu Picchu, resulting in higher prices and larger crowds.
 If you prefer a more tranquil experience, consider visiting during the shoulder seasons (April-May and September-October) or the rainy season (October to April).
 However, be aware that some services and attractions may have limited availability during the off-season.
-(See Also: Is May A Good Time To Visit Smoky Mountains?)
+(See Also: Best Time to Visit Costa Rica – Peak Season Secrets)

 Transportation and Accessibility